 Many utilities (especially electric utilities and to a lesser extent natural gas utilities) are interested in reducing peak usage -- the amount of energy required during the hottest and coldest days of the year.
 They provide incentives for their customers to upgrade to more efficient appliances, particularly those that have earned the Energy Star label.
 Usually, the more efficient the system the larger the incentive.
 Typically, these companies offer cash rebates, but a handful of them apply the rebate as a credit toward your account.
 Some utilities will offer rebates on smart thermostats, or supply them for free.
 In addition to rebates some utility companies also offer low interest loans.

 Some other utilities offer rebates when you switch from one form of energy to another.
 For example, a propane supplier may offer a rebate if you replace your oil furnace with a propane furnace.
-Many utilities are now offering rebates of between $2000 and $4000 to homeowners who switch to natural gas, as well as rebates and tax credits to homeowners who install natural gas heating and cooling equipment.
+Many utilities are now offering rebates of up to $3,600 to homeowners who switch to natural gas, as well as rebates and tax credits to homeowners who install natural gas heating and cooling equipment.
 These rebates are not necessarily listed in the DSIRE or the Natural Resources Canada databases.
 One source for information on incentives for installing propane appliances is BuildWithPropane.com.

 The US federal government offered a tax credit of up to $500 for the installation of qualified central heating and cooling equipment -- however, this tax credit expired Dec 31, 2013.
 But, a number of tax credits for residential energy efficiency have been renewed.
 These tax credits are for select Energy Star qualified products and are available for purchases made in 2016, as well as retroactive to purchases made in 2015.
 They cover 10% of costs up to $500 or a specific amount from $50-$300.
 The US government continues to offer a tax credit of up to 30% on geothermal heat pumps and some forms of solar water heating through the end of 2016.